bswck/autorefine/README.md

 - [GitHub CLI](https://cli.github.com/) for creating tickets.

 # Refactoring Workflow
-`autorefine` will be a CLI tool that will help you refactor a project in a few simple steps:
+`autorefine` will be a CLI tool to help you refactor a project in a few simple steps:

 1. Fork a repository you want to refactor.